terodox/terodox.tech/content/posts/2019-11-10--npm-hook/index.md

 - `package:dist-tag` -- Dist tag added
 - `package:dist-tag-rm` -- Dist tag removed
 - `package:deprecated` -- A version was deprecated
-- `package:undeprecated` -- A version was undeprecared
+- `package:undeprecated` -- A version was undeprecated
 - `package:owner` -- Added an owner (maintainer)
 - `package:owner-rm` -- Removed an owner
 - `package:star` -- A package was starred
-- `package:unstar` -- A pckage was unstarred
+- `package:unstar` -- A package was unstarred
-- `package:change` -- **SPECIAL:** This is a catchall event. if for some reason im unable to identify the change type this type will be served
+- `package:change` -- **SPECIAL:** This is a catchall event.
+If, for some reason, they're unable to identify the change type, this type will be served

 ###### Pulled from [this documentation](https://github.com/npm/registry/blob/master/docs/hooks/hooks-payload.md#events)

-The other fields in the payload envelop are:
+The other fields in the payload envelope are:

 - `name` -- The package being the event occurred on.
 Ex. `awsudo`
 - `type` -- The only currently supported type is `package` (As of the time this article was written)